YusufBolden/Assessment-Survey/README.md

 ```
 ### Coding to output proper is/are response

 When probing for number of chidren under 18 in the household, the code will accept any integer.
 However, the response to user will differ based on the number.
-If the user indicates the number of chidren is 1, the response to user will be 'You entered there IS 1 child.
-A response of any integer other than 1 will return the response of 'You entered there ARE n children'.
+If the user indicates the number of chidren is 1, the response to user will be 'You entered there `is` 1 child.
+A response of any integer other than 1 will return the response of 'You entered there `are` N children'.
 In example 4, the user inputs the number of children.
 The code checks the input to determine: 1) if the input is valid then proceeds to check the number to determine whether you respond using 'child or children' to correspond with 'is or are'.
 ```
 # Example 4